muratk3n/thirdwave/en/2014/06/welcome-to-software-patents.md

 most specialized lawyers [..]

 Let's explore some figures.
 I'm writing this in late 2011.
-In March, Microsoft paid Nokia about $1 billion for a deal that gave Microsoft access to Nokia's patents.
-A little later, HTC bought S3 for $300 million, to get access to S3's patents, mainly because Microsoft and Apple were attacking it.
-Then in July, a group of firms (Apple, Microsoft, Oracle, RIM, Sony, EMC, Ericsson) paid $4.5 billion for a set of patents from Nortel.
+In March, Microsoft paid Nokia about 1 billion dollars for a deal that gave Microsoft access to Nokia's patents.
+A little later, HTC bought S3 for 300 million dollars, to get access to S3's patents, mainly because Microsoft and Apple were attacking it.
+Then in July, a group of firms (Apple, Microsoft, Oracle, RIM, Sony, EMC, Ericsson) paid 4.5 billion dollars for a set of patents from Nortel.
 Google bid somewhat less, and lost the auction.
-In October, Sony paid $1.45 billion for Ericsson's patent portfolio.
-Then in November, Google got Motorola Mobility, and its patents, for $12.5 billion.
+In October, Sony paid 1.45 billion dollars for Ericsson's patent portfolio.
+Then in November, Google got Motorola Mobility, and its patents, for 12.5 billion dollars.

-What's staggering here is that in 2011, firms paid about $20 billion for patent rights.
-In 2010, Apple spent $1.8 billion in R&D. Google spent about $4 billion.
-The total for the whole software industry can't be much more than that $20 billion.
+What's staggering here is that in 2011, firms paid about 20 billion dollars for patent rights.
+In 2010, Apple spent 1.8 billion dollars in R&D. Google spent about 4 billion dollars.
+The total for the whole software industry can't be much more than that 20 billion dollars.

 Yet those patents are just for mobile phones, essentially yesterday's technology.
-My guesstimate of $20 billion for R&D is mostly for cloud computing, social networks, and the rest of tomorrow's infrastructure.
+My guesstimate of 20 billion dollars for R&D is mostly for cloud computing, social networks, and the rest of tomorrow's infrastructure.
 The patent wars for one segment of technology are costing as much as R&D into the future of all software technology combined.